Holly Dunn: Warner Bros. Records, Grand Ole Opry, River North Records

 Dunn's second Warner Bros. album, Heart Full of Love, was released in 1990.
 Although its lead single "My Anniversary for Being a Fool" failed to make the top 40, the followup "You Really Had Me Going" became her second and final number-one hit, while the title track was a top-20 hit.

 In 1991, Dunn released her first greatest hits package, Milestones: Greatest Hits.
 It included the new release "Maybe I Mean Yes", which became controversial due to some listeners interpreting the song as condoning date rape.
 As a result, Dunn asked for the single to be withdrawn from rotation.
 Her final Warner Bros. release, Getting It Dunn, failed to produce a top-40 hit, and she exited the label in 1993.

 Dunn signed to River North Records in 1995 and released two albums for the label: Life and Love and All the Stages in 1995 and Leave One Bridge Standing two years later.
 The former produced her final chart entry in "I Am Who I Am".
 Shortly before the release of Leave One Bridge Standing, she joined country music radio station WWWW in Detroit, Michigan, as morning show co-host.
 It was not her first time behind the radio mike, as she had served as a DJ during her college years.
 However, the decision forced her to give up touring for a time.
 Later, she co-hosted Opry Backstage on the Nashville Network in 1999–2002.

 Retirement and death

 In 2003, Dunn announced her retirement from her musical career and released her final album, Full Circle, which was her only gospel album, to devote full-time to her other passion, art.
 Her paintings deal primarily with subjects from the Southwestern United States.

 On November 14, 2016, Dunn died of ovarian cancer in Albuquerque, New Mexico, at age 59.
-She was survived by her wife, Melissa Taylor, and her brothers, Chris, Jerry and Rodney.
+At the time of her death, Dunn was married to Dr. Melissa Taylor.